History in France, part 4: Vercingetorix 82-46 BCE.

 I have never liked the Romans because of what they did to him – much to my mother’s distress, as she was a classicist, a scholar of Roman history and a professor of Latin.
 How can you not admire the Romans ?! she would exclaim in exasperation.

 Because they were rotten to Vercingetorix.
-Quite a logical answer if one is only eight years old.
+Quite a logical answer if one is fourteen years old.

 He was kept in a small wooden cage for five years and paraded through the streets of Rome before his execution.
 What little information we have about him comes from Julius Ceasar’s account of the Gallic Wars, and what statues and illustrations we have of him are, of course, fictive.
 But he stikes an enigmatic pose, doesn’t he ?
 Looks good.
 I think it was a picture of him, squatting like an animal in his little cage, that I saw in a history book, and quite possibly a figment of the illustrator’s imagination, that made me always dislike the Romans …